Jay-Idrees/Azure-Architect-Technologies-for-Cloud-Cofiguation/readme.md

 - Once the VM and the second user Vnet are created, you can RDP to it with the user details
 - Now we have 2 networks in place

-- **Step 3: Creating a gateway setup in Azure network and virtual netwok gateway**
+- **Step 3: Creating a gateway subnet setup in Azure network and virtual netwok gateway**
+    - **Gateway subnet**
+- You can select the VM, then click the network from the main page, select subnets under settings in the left pannel of the network
+- Under the subnets you will see